DecoraterBot-devs/DecoraterBot/README.md

 The bot gets updated and tested regularly.
 Pushes are released when features are stable.

+## Rewrites

+This bot from time to time might go through some rewrites to fix major and minor bugs in code.

+Because of such it might sometimes means that it drops support for other things.

+A suck major rewrite was the commands extension one and then soon after a rewrite yet again to drop support for Python 3.4.

+The reason for dropping support for 3.4 is because Discord.py will do the same soon as well when 3.5 is released on Debian systems.

 ## Configuration

 To run this bot you will need 2 things: